PAB User Comments and Email Disposition Guide

 Users are not required to suggest a disposition when using the Phish Alert Button.
 For more information on the difference between phishing and spam emails, see our How to Use the Phish Alert Button (PAB) Downloadable PDF.

-Your users can use the Add a comment section to tell your security team why they choose to classify the email as Phish/Suspicious, Spam, or Unknown.
+Your users can use the Add a comment section to tell your security team why they choose to classify the email as Phish/Suspicious, Spam/Junk, or Unknown.
 This text box can be used to explain any potential red flags that your users noticed in the email.
 These comments can help your security team get a better understanding of what indicators they should look out for when reviewing the reported emails.
 Users are not required to add a comment when using the Phish Alert Button.

 When your users submit user comments, you can either view the comments in PhishER or in the PAB notification emails.
 In the PAB notification emails, the user comments will be attached as a .json file and displayed in the User Comments section.